Kapaya/vlhcc21/paper.md

 Joker adds two key features to Wildcard:

-**A Unified Formula Language For Extraction & Augmentation**: Wildcard’s formula language only supported primitive values like strings and numbers aimed at augmentation.
+**A Unified formula language For extraction & augmentation**: Wildcard’s formula language only supported primitive values like strings and numbers aimed at augmentation.
 Joker extends this language by introducing Document Object Model (DOM) elements as a new type of value, and adding a new set of formulas for performing operations on them.
 This includes querying elements with Cascading Stylesheet Selectors (CSS) selectors and traversing the DOM.
 With this approach, a single formula language is used to express both extraction and augmentation tasks, even within a single formula expression.

-**A PBD Interface For Creating Extraction Formulas**: Directly writing extraction formulas can be challenging for end-users, so Joker also implements a PBD interface that uses demonstrations to synthesize extraction formulas.
+**A PBD interface For creating extraction formulas**: Directly writing extraction formulas can be challenging for end-users, so Joker also implements a PBD interface that uses demonstrations to synthesize extraction formulas.
 Demonstrations have been used to synthesize data extraction programs in a number of prior systems.
 However, a key property of our design is that the extraction program synthesized from the demonstration is made visible to the user as a spreadsheet formula that can be edited and executed using pure functional semantics.

 [@sec:examples] describes a concrete scenario, showing how Joker enables a user to complete a useful customization task.
 In [@sec:implementation], we elaborate on the implementation of our formula language, as well as the algorithm used by our PBD interface.
 Then, in [@sec:design-principles], we describe some of the broader design principles that Joker embodies and discuss their applications in other contexts.